Underwater Navigation & Robotics

 Boreas DFOG products feature gyrocompassing capability that enable them to rapidly establish heading even in conditions of high dynamic motion, without requiring GNSS or magnetometers.
 The reliability of data from the Boreas system provides very high levels of confidence in determining a relative or absolute position of a vehicle or vessel.
 Additionally, Boreas is much less affected by sources of magnetic interference, which are common to sub-marine vessels, ROVs and AUVs.

 Advanced Navigation INS supports integration with a wide range of subsea aiding sensors such as DVL and USBL to enable higher accuracy positioning over extended distances.
-Our products are designed to be extremely compact and light for easier integration and, for high sensitivity systems and smaller vehicles, the reduced mass minimises effects on ROV/AUV control or movement.
+Our products are designed to be extremely compact and light for easier integration and, for high sensitivity systems and smaller vehicles, the reduced mass minimizes effects on ROV/AUV control or movement.

 As with all Advanced Navigation products that support GNSS aided navigation, the systems are multi-frequency and multi-constellation straight out of the box with support for RTK to meet the most demanding requirements.